 Members of Alamo Honor Flight from San Antonio TX were present at the unveiling, representing the more than 100 Honor Flight Regional Hubs that have flown more than 80,000 WWII veterans to visit their Memorial since the inaugural flight in 2005.
 (The Digital Clubhouse Network organized the first "honor flight" in May 2004, when more than 70 WWII veterans and their wives were flown by the chairman of United Airlines to attend the dedication of the National World War II Memorial.
 Accompanying them were more than 30 youth who had helped the vets produce short videos documenting their wartime service as part of the DCN's award winning Stories of Service program.)

 The photos of Senator Dan Inouye (Hawaii), Senator Frank Lautenberg (New Jersey), and former Presidential candidate and Senator George McGovern are also included in the Wall.
 Inouye and Lautenberg were the last two WWII veterans serving in Congress and co-sponsored Spirit of '45 Day with Senator Susan Collins, which passed unanimously in August 2010.
 Inouye received the Medal of Honor for bravery as a member of the legendary all Japanese American 442nd Battalion.
-McGovern flew 35 missions over Europe in a B24 during the war, earning the Distinguished Flying Cross.
+Senator McGovern flew 35 missions over Europe in a B24 during the war, earning the Distinguished Flying Cross.

 San Jose's History Park's "Wall of Honor " displays 6 ft photos of local area WWII veterans from the San Francisco Bay Area.
 The Park's Wall will ultimately include more than 700 ft of photos, that will be displayed each year during the month of August and on Veterans Day in November.
-(R "Lost Battalion" survivor and Spirit of '45 Day spokesman Al Tortolano, who served with the Texas 36th during the invasion of Italy.
-See Al's Story of Service.
+(R the widow of a WWII veteran gives her husband a loving kiss on Spirit of '45 Day.

-More than 250 Boy and Girl Scouts carry photos of WWII veterans from their family and community each year in America's largest Veterans Day Parade.
+Hundreds of Boy and Girl Scouts carry photos of WWII veterans from their family and community each year in America's largest Veterans Day Parade.
 More...